aahadley/EEL-4768-Study-Material/README.md

 > True / false or multiple choice about: ISA definition, classification/ comparison, alignments, big vs little endian, instruction format, fields,

 ###     ISA Definition:

+    An ISA consists of:
+    - List of all instructions
+    - The format of the instructions
+    - The addressing modes.

 ###     ISA Classification/Comparison:

+####        Accumulator:

+            Accumulator architectures were common in early CPUs when it was not possible to have a lot of registers.
+The accumulator is used in all operations.
+It is not used anymore due to its rigidity and long assembly code.

+            Pros:
+                - Simple compiler
+                - Simple hardware
+            Cons:
+                - Rigid
+                - Restrictive in parallelism
+                - Long assembly codes

+####        Stack:

+            Used up to 1980s.
+The two ALU operands are popped from the stack, and the result is pushed.
+Data from memory can be pushed to the stack and data on the stack can be popped into memory.

+            Pros:
+                - Simple compiler
+                - Simple hardware
+            Cons:
+                - Restrictive in parallelism
+                - Long assembly codes

+####        Memory-Memory:

+            No registers are used.
+All data is kept in the computer's main memory. slow as hecc

+            Pros:
+                - Variables don't have to be allocated.
+Easy memory management
+            Cons:
+                - Every operation requires multiple memory accesses. (ew)
+                - Slow

+####        Register-Memory:

+            Operates directly on data within the memory.
+The ALU can take one input from the registers, and one from memory, or it can take both operations from the registers.

+            Pros:
+                - Data in memory can be accessed directly.
+                - Simple compiler
+                - Short code
+            Cons:
+                - Non-uniform instructions
+                - Some instructions require many clock cycles.
+                - Complex encoding

+####        Load-Store:

+            Sometimes called register-register achitecture, the ALU takes both inputs from the registers.
+As a result, it can't access memory directly.

+            Pros:
+                - Simple encoding
+                - Few bits required to specify registers.
+                - Uniform procesing.
+            Cons:
+                - Long Code
+                - Every variable requires load and store instructions.

 ###     Alignments:
 ###     Big Endian vs Little Endian:
 ###     Instruction Format: